 As an organization, you want to celebrate wins and encourage safety in any way that you can, but you want to be careful of over-incentivizing your staff to the point where the reward begins to overshadow the goal.
-What we mean is that you don’t want workers trying to look good on paper by not recording injuries, in order to receive a bonus of some sort.
+What we mean is that you don’t want to measure safety just for rewards.
+Workers may try to look good on paper by not recording injuries, in order to receive a bonus of some sort.
 Keep reinforcing the true purpose of the program, and make sure your incentives are appropriate.

 Do you think your organization could benefit from behavior-based safety but are unsure of how to get started?
 Give us a call at 864-905-7835 and we’ll talk.